logigator/logigator-shared-comps/README.md

 To serve The library run `npm start`.
 You can then use the local version of the library in project to take advantage of live-reloading.
 In order to do so install the library with `npm i file:../logigator-shared-comps/dist/logigator-shared-comps`.

+## Publishing
+The Package is automatically published, when code is pushed to the master branch.
+Before you push code to master, please ensure that the version in `projects/logigator-shared-comps/package.json` is higher than the currently published version.

 ## License
 This Project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details